Nasilli/premier-league-wage-efficiency/README.md

 Two stages:

 1. **Points–wage regression.** OLS of league points on log annual player wages with season fixed effects, cluster-robust standard errors clustered by club.
 The residual (actual minus wage-predicted points) is the club-season's *wage efficiency*.
 2. **Persistence test.** A pooled first-order autoregression of each residual on the same club's previous-season residual.
 Luck does not repeat; durable advantage does.
-The coefficient measures how much carries over, if persistence is significance, feel safe in the *wage efficiency* interpretation.
+The coefficient measures how much carries over: significant persistence licenses the interpretation of the residual as *wage efficiency* rather than merely noise.

 Design choices are set out in full in the write-up: log transformation (diminishing returns, leverage, interpretability), season fixed effects (removing league-wide drift), and clustering rather than club fixed effects (preserving the between-club differences that are the object of study, and avoiding Nickell bias in a short panel with a lagged dependent variable).